 In order to register you must present a copy of a valid passport or ID card.

-Please note that registration deadlines are two weeks before the beginning of courses.
-It is possible, however, that some courses are fully booked before the deadline.
+Please note that the final registration deadlines are four days before the beginning of the courses.
+It is possible, however, that some courses are fully booked before the deadline: We recommend you to register at least two weeks before the beginning of the courses.

 Attendance on the first day of courses is compulsory since on that day placement tests are administered, which determine the division into groups.